 Does running your business leave you with TIME to sit down and create your own logo?

 Because this isn’t a project that takes an hour.
 Good creative design means time taken away from what you are really good at and enjoy doing-which is running your business.
 Not fiddling around with Illustrator.

 Just last month, I had a great chat with a client.
 She confessed she’d tried to use an online service to update her business card.
 In her words, she “fell down the rabbit hole of drop-down menu of endless options” and spent a couple of hours getting nowhere except frustrated.
 Then she called me and we figured it out-without wasting anymore of HER time.

-So if you really think you need to design your own logo, think of the time you may waste, the frustration it will create, and the fact that you simply may not know the steps to take.
+So if you really think you need to design your own collateral, think of the time you may waste, the frustration it will create, and the fact that you simply may not know the steps to take.
 And know that I will be happy to help you.